 Garbage – Sex Is Not The Enemy

-Garbage singer Shirley Manson is surely the sexiest poster girl of the grunge generation, so it’s no surprise 2005’s Sex Is Not The Enemy is the sexiest protest song we know.
+Garbage singer Shirley Manson is surely the sexiest poster woman of the grunge generation, so it’s no surprise 2005’s Sex Is Not The Enemy is the sexiest protest song we know.
 The lyric was inspired by Janet Jackson’s wardrobe malfunction at the 2004 Superbowl, an incident that shoved the Iraq war off the front pages.
 Manson felt it odd that the media “was only focusing on Janet’s beautiful tit,” when there were many other far worse things to get het up about.
 Hence the title.
-But may we just say that, having seen Shirley in the promo video for this song, we can wholeheartedly agree that sex is absolutely, definitely not the enemy?

 Divinyls – I Touch Myself